Dodgers vs. Nationals Player Props Betting Odds

-The Los Angeles Dodgers host the Washington Nationals at Dodger Stadium on Monday at 9:10 PM ET.
-Those looking to place a player prop bet can find odds for Freddie Freeman, Lane Thomas and others in this contest.
+Bookmakers have listed player props for Freddie Freeman, Lane Thomas and others when the Los Angeles Dodgers host the Washington Nationals at Dodger Stadium on Tuesday at 10:10 PM ET.

 Bet on this matchup or its props with DraftKings!